Building Bridges 2025

 Moderator: Jan-Martin Wiarda

-The keynote speech by the Archimedes Award recipient offers personal insights into groundbreaking research and its broader implications.
+The keynote speech by the Archimedes Science Award recipient offers personal insights into groundbreaking research and its broader implications.
 It serves as both inspiration and a call to action for the next generation of scientists.

 Top-level representatives from several European ministries explore the interface of science policy and research funding.
 This panel highlights national strategies and common goals in fostering international collaboration and scientific excellence.

-Michael Kretschmer | Minister-President of the Free State of Saxony, Germany (tbc)
+Michael Kretschmer | Minister-President of the Free State of Saxony, Germany

 In three parallel sessions, emerging talents and renowned researchers present cutting-edge projects in AI & Health, AI & Energy, and AI & Microelectronics.
 Short talks and interactive discussions create space for knowledge sharing and fresh perspectives.